copilot-code-optimizations/VS-Extension/README.md

 where <Application_Insights_Resource_Name> is the name of the Application Insights resource.
 The command will pull the top issues from Code Optimizations, map them to source code in your local repo and try suggesting fixes / recommendations.
 It will automatically generate the first fix it's able to offer.
 To generate fixes for other issues, follow the instructions in the Copilot response.

 <img src="IMAGES/CodeOptimizations2.png" width="800" />

+Please note - by default the extension is retrieving Code Optimizations taht were generated in the past 24 hours.
+We are currently working on changes in this area and will document those as soon as the newer version ofr the extension is available.
+Thank you for your patience!

 # Feedback
 Your feedback is important to us!
 If you have any questions or suggestions, please reach out to our email alias: codeoptimizations@microsoft.com or open an issue in this repo.